alacritty/alacritty/README.md

    rustup update stable
    ```

-#### Ubuntu
+#### Debian/Ubuntu

+You can build alacritty using `cargo deb` and use your system's package manager
+to maintain the application using the instructions [above](#debianubuntu).

-On Ubuntu, you need a few extra libraries to build Alacritty.
-Here's an `apt`
+If you'd still like to build a local version manually, you need a few extra
-command that should install all of them.
-If something is still found to be
+libraries to build Alacritty.
+Here's an apt command that should install all of
-missing, please open an issue.
+them.
+If something is still found to be missing, please open an issue.

 ```sh
 apt-get install cmake libfreetype6-dev libfontconfig1-dev xclip